 - A "tradition" for first-year students at a well-known, small liberal arts college included drinking at a local bar (yes, they served minors), and then returning to campus to drink more at a party at the bottom of a huge hill.
-Very late at night, students tried to climb the hill back to the dorms, often "passing out on the hill and waking up in the morning." - When I asked an indirect question about underage parties, a student told me, "Security is cool.
+Very late at night, students tried to climb the hill back to the dorms, often "passing out on the hill and waking up in the morning". - When asking a creative question about underage parties, a student told me, "Security is cool.
 If they see an underage party, they just walk right by.
 Some of them party with us when they are off shift!" - I made a comment about impressive dorm security and asked an open-ended question.
-I learned, "There is a back door in the alleyway that is always propped open, so you don't need to worry about getting locked out of the dorm." - I asked an alumna, "What should parents with daughters know?"
-She said, "I used to be a part of the committee to address sexual assault in the dorms.
+I learned, "There is a back door in the alleyway that is always propped open, so you don't need to worry about getting locked out of the dorm." - When asking an alumna about what moms with daughters should know, she said, "I used to be a part of the committee to address sexual assault in the dorms.
 The college is not telling the truth about the frequency.
 It is much higher than what they tell you."